ijanos/sunflowers/island.md

 Except for the fact that it sits dead center of a tenuous gas bubble 1.4 AUs across.
-And for the fact that this bubble does not *attenuate* or *diffuse* or fade gradually into that good night.
-No, unless there is something seriously wrong with the display, this small, spherical nebula extends about 350 lightsecs from its primary and then just stops, its boundary far more knife-edged than nature has any right to be.
+And for the fact that this bubble does not *attenuate* or *diffuse* or *fade* gradually into that good night.
+No, unless there is something seriously wrong with the display, this small, spherical nebula extends about 350 lightsecs from its primary and then just *stop*s, its boundary far more knife-edged than nature has any right to be.

 For the first time in millennia, I miss my cortical pipe.
 It takes